apache/fluo-website/_fluo-1-2/getting-started/install-fluo.md

 ## Obtain a distribution

 Before you can install Fluo, you will need to obtain a distribution tarball.
 It is recommended that you download the [latest release].
-You can also build a distribution from the master branch by following these steps which create a tarball in `modules/distribution/target`:
+You can also build a distribution from the main branch by following these steps which create a tarball in `modules/distribution/target`:

     git clone https://github.com/apache/fluo.git